 Day 3 and Day 4 Ethiopia

 Sunday, December 3.
-This is a summer of Day 3 and Day 4 in Ethiopia.
+This is the summer of Day 3 and Day 4 in Ethiopia.
 This day was spent playing with the kids.
-Also, holding precious babies, eating delicious food, napping, and getting to know our sweet sweet son.
+Also, holding precious babies, eating delicious food, napping, and getting to know our sweet son.
 Other than just being with my son, the highlight was seeing Betty, Dagim, Yodahe, Hermon, and Bealem.
 I missed Betty so very badly was thrilled to see her and the children.
 Honestly, she was Abinet’s mommy for 13 mths.
 Dagim came and played with him, often.
 I am forever grateful for them and for their love and support.

 Monday, December 4 is EMBASSY DAY!

 Today is the day.

 We come down to breakfast and find Abinet peaking in the door.
 Thankfully, Woudneh is there, as well.
 However, we had to leave early.
 The Embassy is on the other side of the city.
 Also, with the 10,000 extra people, traffic was horrible.